ConEmu/ConEmu.github.io/en/SshAgent.md

 description: "Some hints about using ssh-agent in ConEmu consoles"

 breadcrumbs:
- - url: TableOfContents.html#tips-and-tweaks
+ - url: CygwinMsys.html
-   title: Tips and Tweaks
+   title: Cygwin and Msys
 ---

 # ConEmu, cygwin/msys and ssh-agent